AlexBaranovIT/Site-Scraping/README.md

-This is repository with main Python projects
+This is repository with Scraping Python projects